-This list of terms covers most of the common household hazards likely to be encountered by InterNACHI inspectors.
+This list of terms covers most of the common household and environmental hazards possibly encountered in any home.

 microorganisms that may grow to colonies in damp environments, including certain rooftops.
 They can discolor shingles; often described as fungus.